Pyrdacor/Ambermoon/FileSpecs/EventData.md

 ## Create event (0x12 / 18)

 Create items, gold or food.
-Items arw stored in the item view of the conversation window, gold and food is directly added to the active party member.
+Items are stored in the item view of the conversation window, gold and food is directly added to the active party member.

 The event chain proceeds immediately so the item has not to be taken to do so.

 Offset | Type | Description
 --- | --- | ---
-0x00 | 0: Item, 1: Gold, 2 or above: Food
+0x00 | ubyte | 0: Item, 1: Gold, 2 or above: Food
 0x01 | ubyte[4] | Unused
 0x05 | uword | Amount
 0x07 | uword | Item index